Design Ideas for Custom Decks

 View This Project

-Redwood decking at a 45-degree angle with a four-board picture frame border stained in a contrasting color
+Redwood deck with the boards laid at a 45-degree angle with a four-board picture frame border stained in a contrasting color.
+Built in Colorado Springs by Decks by Schmillen.

 3 – The owners decided to have the Redwood decking laid out at 45-degrees and added a quadruple picture frame border stained in a contrasting color.
 The railing has wood components and drink cap with metal panels.